sergey-sobolev/stompest/README.markdown

 stomp, stomper, stompest!
 =========================

-stompest is a full-featured [STOMP](http://stomp.github.com/) [1.0](http://stomp.github.com//stomp-specification-1.0.html), [1.1](http://stomp.github.com//stomp-specification-1.1.html), and [1.2](http://stomp.github.com//stomp-specification-1.2.html) implementation for Python including both synchronous and asynchronous clients:
+stompest is a full-featured [STOMP](http://stomp.github.com/) [1.0](http://stomp.github.com//stomp-specification-1.0.html), [1.1](http://stomp.github.com//stomp-specification-1.1.html), and [1.2](http://stomp.github.com//stomp-specification-1.2.html) implementation for Python 2.7 and Python 3 (versions 3.3 and higher) including both synchronous and asynchronous clients:

 * The `sync.Stomp` client is dead simple.
 It does not assume anything about your concurrency model (thread vs process) or force you to use it any particular way.
 It gets out of your way and lets you do what you want.
 * The `async.Stomp` client is based on [Twisted](http://twistedmatrix.com/), a very mature and powerful asynchronous programming framework.
 It supports destination specific message and error handlers (with default "poison pill" error handling), concurrent message processing, graceful shutdown, and connect and disconnect timeouts.